 To lay the stone, use a masonry trowel to butter the back of the stone with 1/2" to 1" layer of mortar.
 Using your trowel, create a ridge around the outside back of the stone.
 This will create suction when putting the stone in place, which will help to hold the stone until the mortar sets up.
 Lay the stone against the wall, pressing and rotating slightly, forcing some of the mortar to squeeze out freely.

-Stone Veneer Mortar (SVM)
+Mixing Stone Veneer Mortar (SVM)

-Install the Stone Veneer
+Installing the Stone Veneer

 Once the stone has been affixed to the scratch coat using mortar, the joints, or gaps between the stone, will be filled with grout.